 Table 5 illustrates there is only enough natural flow to fill up to the 1885-06-01 water rights on the Teton River Reaches T1 and T2 before the remaining natural flow at the end of Reach T2 goes to zero.
 Because there are additional reach gains downstream in the Teton River Reach T3, water rights senior to the 1885-10-17 priority for diversions in Reach T3 are being filled with natural flow.
 Natural flow in Willow Creek Reaches W1, W2, W3, and W4 is only adequate to fill up to 1883-04-01 priorities for Willow Creek diversions.
-All other Henrys Fork and Snake River reaches above Blackfoot (Reach S13) have sufficient natural flow available to fill up to 1891-08-01 water rights for diversions in those reaches.
-The remaining natural flow at the end of Snake River Reach S12 (below Blackfoot) is zero because diversions senior to all downstream diversions are diverting all the natural flow above Blackfoot.
+All other Henrys Fork and Snake River reaches above Blackfoot (Reach S13) have sufficient natural flow at the end of Snake River Reach S12 (below Blackfoot) is zero because diversions senior to all downstream diversions are diverting all the natural flow above Blackfoot.
 Because there are additional reach gains below Blackfoot not available to upstream diversions, there is sufficient natural flow to partially fill the 1900-10-11 priority for diversions between Blackfoot and Milner in Reaches S13 through S16.